kenhoward/benched-sports-dos/README.md

 app.js is handling routing
 - Currently pointing to /draft-day with /home being commented out (focus has been draft-day functionality)
 - Once we are ready to develop other views, we'll need to adjust routing accordingly

+# TO BE COMPLETED
+- explain how fantasy football app version 1.0 worked
+- explain what are the many features of 2.0
+- style guide suggestions (naming conventions)
+- explaining all files
+- how to handle future pull requests